wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 #### How to Monitor Only the Metrics for a Service Which Is Not in the Products Lists

-If you are ingesting metrics for a service, which is not part of the products list, to monitor the metrics for this service, leave the he **Products** option set to **All** and use a regular expression.
+If you are ingesting metrics for a service, which is not part of the products list, to monitor the metrics for this service, leave the **Products** option set to **All** and use a regular expression.

 <a name="aws_sources"></a>